ibm-js/deliteful/tests/README.md

 ### Running the unit and functional tests locally in desktop browsers

-1. Starts the selenium server on the default port (4444):
+1. Starts the selenium server on the default port (4444) (requires selenium server.
+See [installation instructions](#selenium--webdriver-installation)):

    ```
    $ java -jar selenium-server-standalone-2.XX.0.jar